SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 the number of dice while retaining some of the randomness of rolling dice.
-For converting die codes in the middle of a game without referencing the table, multiply the number in front of the “D” by 3 for tasks that ought to fail (such as the damage resistance total of a cannon fodder character) or 4 for actions that ought to succeed (such as something the players’ characters
+For converting die codes in the middle of a game without referencing the table, multiply the number in front of the "D" by 3 for tasks that ought to fail (such as the damage resistance total of a cannon fodder character) or 4 for actions that ought to succeed (such as something the players’ characters